The Kilmore Art Expo was first held in 2008, but is now an annual event on the calendar.

 With almost $6000 in art awards, the Expo encourages high quality entries from established artists, as well as from young and emerging artists.

 One of the main objectives of the Art Expo is to raise funds which are then divided by the joint partners, Rotary and Kilmore Art Society, and distributed to worthy causes of their choice, many of which are within the local community.
+Local needs are always high on the list, for example, the local CFA, Mens Shed, St Vinnies, Salvation Army and every year, awards for gifted art students at the local schools.

 Funds raised by the Kilmore Art Expo have been donated to the Children First Foundation to aid the work of Moira Kelly.
 Moira’s extraordinary work brings young children with birth defects or war injuries to Australia for specialist medical and surgical treatment.
 The most well known in recent years were conjoined twins Krishna and Trishna.